Benan-Akca/NLP-Autocorrect/README.md

 Similar systems are used everywhere.

 For example, if you type in the word "I am lerningg", chances are very high that you meant to write "learning".

+The Turkish translation of Sapiens: A Brief History of Humanind, written by Yuval Noah Harari, has been used as a corpus.